J-Sanderson/100-days-of-code/log.md

 **Today's Progress:** Attempting to parse dates for the timestamp microservice.
 Seems I will get more use from [moment.js](https://momentjs.com/docs/) than dateformat.
 Having difficulty getting both a natural language and a unix timestamp to return, seems I will need to use regexp on the parameters first of all and determine if the string is entirely numbers.

+Managed to get the timestamp working for unix times, but it seems to return the wrong natural language date.
+1450137600 should give me December 15th 2015, but instead gives me January 17th, 1970.
+Currently unclear why.

 **Thoughts:** Here's the frustrating part again...

 **Link to work:** [Timestamp Microservice](https://timestamp-jsanderson.glitch.me)